-I love adding dried thyme and salt to my crispy chia seed crackers but you can certainly use whatever spices and flavours you like.
-Oregano, basil, rosemary, cumin, black pepper or chili flakes work well too.
+- Herbs & spices – I love adding dried thyme and salt to my crispy chia seed crackers but you can certainly use whatever spices and flavors you like.
+Oregano, basil, rosemary, cumin, black pepper, or chili flakes are all great options.

 - Make sure you spread the mixture thinly onto the baking tray – about 5mm – for the seed crackers to turn out nice and crispy.
-Otherwise they will be chewy and soggy.
+Otherwise, they can get chewy and soggy.

 - Let the crackers fully cool before storing them in an airtight container.
 Any moisture will make them soggy and will impact the shelf-life.